 Tame Impala are a psychedelic band from Australia, their sound has mostly consisted of guitar-heavy 60s/70s-style rock, washed out with delay and phasers.
-However their most recent album 'Currents' features heavy use of synthesizers and electronic elements, continuing the electronic experimentation found on 'Lonerism'.
+However their most recent album, Currents, features heavy use of synthesizers and electronic elements, continuing the electronic experimentation found on Lonerism.
 Although there is a huge variety of interesting sounds on Currents, by far the most common are the lush chorused sounds of the Roland Juno-106.
 The 106 was released in 1984 and has a classic 80s sound, with an easy to program interface.
-I'll look at the Juno, several other synths, and some Tame Impala production tricks in this tutorial.
+In this tutorial I'll look at the Juno, several other synths, and some Tame Impala production tricks.

 The key to the Juno sound is it's famous onboard stereo chorus effect, and a great software emulation of the Roland Juno is TAL-U-NO-LX.
 There is also the free MZTK DCO-6 for Windows ,and u-he Diva emulates the Juno amongst several other.
 Other synths used on Currents include a Moog Sub Phatty and a Roland JV1080.
 For the Moog, any Moog or emulation will get you close.
 The Roland JV1080 is a digital rack mounted unit that produces sound from onboard samples, and was the synth used to create Gossip.